A Neyman-Orthogonalization Approach to the Incidental Parameter Problem in Likelihood Models: Problem statement and motivation

 Comparing (\ref{eq_equ_2}) to (\ref{eq_equ_1}) we see that the impact of estimation noise in $\widehat{\eta}$ on our estimator of $\theta_0$ has been reduced further.
 Moreover, for the impact of estimation error to be negligible, we now only require that $\lvert \widehat{\eta}-\eta_0 \rvert^{q+1} = o_P(n^{-\nicefrac{1}{2}})$.
 It then follows from standard results that, as $n\rightarrow\infty$,

 for some $\Sigma_\theta$, provided that

 The notion of $q$th-order Neyman-orthogonality as in (\ref{eq:neymanq}) was introduced by \citet{MackeySyrgkanisZadik2018}.
-In the context of our likelihood setup, we will give a general procedure to construct higher-order Neyman-orthogonal functions below.
+In the context of our conditional-likelihood setup, we will give a general procedure to construct higher-order Neyman-orthogonal functions below.

-{\paragraph{Example: Neyman-Scott model (continued)} In the model of \cite{NeymanScott1948}, It thus follows that $u_i$ is not orthogonal to second order (or to any order higher than two).
-Below we will show that a second-order Neyman-orthogonal score equation exists; its solution turns out to be
+{\paragraph{Example: Neyman-Scott model (continued)} In the model of \cite{NeymanScott1948}, It thus follows that $u$ is not orthogonal to second order.
+Below we will show that a second-order Neyman-orthogonal score equation exists.
+This estimating equation no longer depends on a preliminary estimator of $\eta_{i0}$}, and its solution is the usual degrees-of-freedom corrected estimator

-where $\overline{Y}_i = \nicefrac{1}{T} \sum_{j=1}^T Y_{ij}$.
-This estimator does not depend on the preliminary estimator of the fixed effects used.
-Furthermore, it performs the well-known degrees-of-freedom correction to the maximum-likelihood estimator, yielding an estimator that is exactly unbiased for any $T\geq 2$.